Leonotis nepetifolia: Phytochemicals and pharmacology

 Leonotis nepetifolia and wild dagga contains several labdane diterpenes including Hydroxynepetaefolin, Nepetaefuran, Nepetaefolinol, Nepetaefolin, Leonotinin, Leonotin and Dubiin as well as bispirolabdane diterpenes like Leonepetaefolin A-E.

 Docosatetraenoylethanolamide (DEA) has been identified in Leonotis nepetifolia flower petals.

 Methanol based extracts of Leonotis nepetifolia has shown antidepressant-like effects in mice.
-Metabolic screening of the extract suggested nepetaefolin, methoxynepataefolin, and 7-O-β-glucoside luteolin are the main products.
+Metabolic screening of the extract suggested nepetaefolin, methoxynepetaefolin, and 7-O-β-glucoside luteolin are the main products.

 Nepetaefuran and leonotinin isolated from Leonotis nepetaefolia plant material demonstrated anti-inflammatory by suppressing NF-κB activation related to proinflammatory Cytokines.